Speeding Up Simulations By Slowing Down Particles: Speed-Limited Particle-In-Cell Simulation: Summary

-In a typical SLPIC simulation with a cell size approximately equal to a Debye length, one might imagine setting the speed limit some factor below typical electron speeds, but above physically-important velocities such as the phase velocity of a plasma mode being simulated.
-The timestep could then be increased by the same factor, speeding up computation by roughly that factor, reduced slightly because the SLPIC particle-advance requires more operations than standard PIC.
-The extra operations are local (to a single particle) and explicit, so they will take advantage of memory cache and may be especially amenable to hardware acceleration; and they will not affect overall scaling with problem size or computational resources.
+In a typical SLPIC simulation with a cell size approximately equal to some fraction of a Debye length, one might imagine setting the speed limit some factor below typical electron speeds, but above physically-important velocities such as the phase velocity of a plasma mode being simulated.
+The timestep could then be increased by the same factor, speeding up computation by roughly that factor, subject to some reduction since the SLPIC particle-advance requires more operations than standard PIC.
+The extra operations are local (to a single particle) and explicit, so they will take advantage of memory cache and may be especially amenable to hardware acceleration; relative to the potential SLPIC performance benefits, they will not substantively affect overall scaling with problem size or computational resources.

-The speed limit can in principle vary in both space and time; this offers intriguing possibilities of increasing the speed-limit (and decreasing the timestep) mid-simulation to increase and/or verify the accuracy of approximation.
+The speed limit can in principle vary in both space and time, and this offers intriguing possibilities for increasing the speed limit (and decreasing the timestep) mid-simulation to increase and/or verify the accuracy of approximation.

-Modification of a PIC code to implement SLPIC is expected to be localized to the integration of individual particle trajectories, and consideration of particle weight (e.g., in charge deposition).
+Modification of a PIC code to implement SLPIC is localized to the integration of individual particle trajectories and some considerations relating to particle weight (e.g., in charge deposition).
 Other aspects of PIC, such as collisions, field solvers, boundary conditions, etc., should carry over to SLPIC with little or no change.
 SLPIC therefore promises a particularly flexible and powerful approach to increase the timestep of PIC simulations.

-The basic SLPIC method has been tested in a 1D simulation of a steady-state plasma sheath, successfully yielding an accurate potential profile despite a timestep 500 times larger than would be used in standard PIC simulation.
+The basic SLPIC method has been tested in a 1D simulation of a steady-state plasma sheath, successfully yielding an accurate potential profile despite a timestep 320 times larger---and a running time 160 times shorter---than the corresponding PIC simulation.
+This showed that SLPIC correctly captured the particle distributions on slow timescales.
+In addition, we showed the behavior of 1D SLPIC test particles in a prescribed electrostatic wave, demonstrating that SLPIC correctly simulates the wave-particle interaction as long as the speed limit is sufficiently high that particles traveling (resonantly) with the wave are not speed-limited.
+This latter point indicates that caution must be used with SLPIC when simulating phenomena such as Landau damping; SLPIC is unlikely to offer any speed-up over PIC for simulating wave-particle interactions involving the fastest particles in a simulation, but could offer considerable advantage when the relevant wave-particle interactions involve slower particles.